bjlittle/geovista/docs/src/quick_start.rst

   `vtk.js <https://kitware.github.io/vtk-js/index.html>`_ backend does **not**
   support rendering text or points as spheres.

-Let's explore various atmospheric and oceanographic model data using ``geovista``, which makes it easy to visualize **rectilinear**, **curvilinear**, and **unstructured** meshes.
+Let's explore some atmospheric and oceanographic model data using ``geovista``, which makes it easy to visualize **rectilinear**, **curvilinear**, and **unstructured** meshes.